Share this creepypasta on social media!Brandon Michael Collinsworth

-My family talked in whispers around me for months, I finally heard what was the official theory from some guys at school.
+My family talked in whispers around me for months.
+I finally heard what the official theory from some guys at school.
 This was still the 1980’s and the satanic panic was still a thing, most people believed that a cult had kidnapped my cousin and did unspeakable things to him.
 There was no cult, but I was sure unspeakable things were done to him.
-A few more rational people thought that he had just gotten very lost and maybe got snake bit or broke a leg and died in the woods.
+A few more rational people thought that he had just gotten very lost and maybe got bitten by a snake, or broke a leg and died in the woods.
 That was a perfectly logical theory, but he would have never gotten lost in the woods to start with and the family knew it.
 I think the family always believed the satanic cult theory, but it was never spoken of.
 Which almost made my cousin’s death worse, it is almost like he never existed.

 Credit: Brandon Michael Collinsworth